What a 10-Year Annecy Local Wants You to Know Before You Visit

 Q: Is paragliding worth it?

-Q: What tourist trap should people avoid?
+Q: What tourist trap should you avoid?

-The overpriced restaurants right on the canal in the old town — you know, the ones with the terrace seating overlooking the water.
+The overpriced restaurants right on the canal in the old town — the ones with terrace seating overlooking the water.
 The view is great.
 The food is mediocre and costs 30-40% more than restaurants two streets away.
 Walk to Rue Sainte-Claire or the streets behind the cathedral for better food at better prices.

 Q: Gorges du Fier — worth the detour?